 • Portability.
-Oracle VM VirtualBox runs on a large number of 32-bit and 64-bit host OS.
+Oracle VM VirtualBox runs on a large number of 64-bit host operating systems.
 See chapter 1.4, Supported Host Operating Systems, page 5.

 Oracle VM VirtualBox is a so-called hosted hypervisor, sometimes referred to as a type 2 hypervisor.
 Whereas a bare-metal or type 1 hypervisor would run directly on the hardware, Oracle VM VirtualBox requires an existing OS to be installed.
 It can thus run alongside existing applications on that host.